efabless/caravel_mpw-one/README.md

 - Caravel User Project Features -- https://youtu.be/zJhnmilXGPo
 - Aboard Caravel -- How to put your design on Caravel? -- https://youtu.be/9QV8SDelURk
 - Things to Clarify About Caravel -- What versions to use with Caravel? -- https://youtu.be/-LZ522mxXMw
+    - You could only use openlane:rc5
+    - Make sure you have the commit hashes provided here inside the [Makefile](./Makefile)
 ## Aboard Caravel:

 Your area is the full user_project_wrapper, so feel free to add your project there or create a differnt macro and harden it seperately then insert it into the user_project_wrapper.
 For example, if your design is analog or you're using a different tool other than OpenLANE.